MarsBased/marsbased-website-old/_posts/2014-08-21-The-Martians-conquer-the-IronHack.markdown

 ###Time Flies###

 After some months of chatting back and forth, I received an email from them asking for collaborators for their summer edition in Barcelona.
-We were invited to know them in person, at <a href="http://mob-barcelona.com/" title="Makers of Barcelona" target="_blank">MOB</a>and introduced to their team assistants and guest teachers: top Ruby and Javascript developers, working for Xing, Spotify and other leading companies.
+We were invited to know them in person, at <a href="http://mob-barcelona.com/" title="Makers of Barcelona" target="_blank">MOB</a>, and introduced to their team assistants and guest teachers: top Ruby and Javascript developers, working for Xing, Spotify and other leading companies.

 The IronHack bootcamp runs for two months with full dedication to learning coding: Rails, AngularJS, Javascript and what it takes to create state-of-the-art webapps.
 After their daily dose of programming, the session is completed with talks regarding different subjects: branding, accounting, marketing and all kinds of useful stuff.
 We were asked to provide two talks.